Point of sale fraud: Common types, POS scams and how to prevent them

 Learn how to reduce fraudulent chargebacks and protect your business from point-of-sale (POS) fraud.

 Similar to fraud targeting consumers, scams targeting businesses are varied and constantly evolving.
-However, at a high level, there are three categories of point-of-sale scams that retailers and service providers should be aware of: true fraud, chargeback fraud, and card testing fraud.
+However, at a high level, there are six types of point-of-sale scams that retailers and service providers should be aware of: true fraud, chargeback fraud, card testing fraud, employee theft and discount abuse, skimming and malware and force-posted transactions.

 True fraud